Ahimsa: Ancient Vedic texts

 Chāndogya Upaniṣad also names Ahimsa, along with Satyavacanam (truthfulness), Ārjavam (sincerity), Dānam (charity), and Tapo (penance/meditation), as one of five essential virtues (CU 3.17.4).

 The Sandilya Upanishad lists ten forbearances: Ahimsa, Satya, Asteya, Brahmacharya, Daya, Arjava, Kshama, Dhriti, Mitahara, and Saucha.
 According to Kaneda, the term Ahimsa is an important spiritual doctrine shared by Hinduism, Buddhism, and Jainism.
 It means 'non-injury' and 'non-killing'.
-It implies the total avoidance of harming any living creature by deeds, words, and thoughts.
+It implies total avoidance of harming any living creature by deeds, words, or thoughts.

 The Epics

-The Mahabharata, one of the epics of Hinduism, has multiple mentions of the phrase Ahimsa Paramo Dharma (अहिंसा परमॊ धर्मः), which literally means: non-violence is the highest moral virtue.
+The Hindu epic the Mahabharata repeatedly uses the phrase Ahimsa Paramo Dharma (अहिंसा परमॊ धर्मः), which literally means "nonviolence is the highest moral virtue".
 For example, Anushasana Parva has the verse: